mtanghu/DNI-RNN/README.md

 This is a tiny library based on [Decoupled Neural Interface using Synthetic Gradients](https://arxiv.org/abs/1608.05343) specifically the part on using synthetic gradienst for RNNs.
 After extensive testing I was able to make some minor improvements that seem to have a significant effect on training stability (which the authors noted to be an issue) as well as increasing the effectiveness of the synthetic gradients (explained later).

 ## TODO: EXPLAIN CONCEPT WITH DIAGRAM, THEN EXPLAIN MATH AND IMPROVEMENT
-## TODO: SHOW A GRAPH WITH TIMING OF SPEED INCREASE
+## TODO: SHOW A GRAPH WITH TIMING OF SPEED INCREASE, ALSO SHOW MEMORY IMPROVEMENT
 ## TODO: MAKE THIS FRIENDLY FOR NON PYTORCH USERS, SPECIFICALLY ADD DETAILS ABOUT BPTT AND HOW RNNs WORK IN PYTORCH

 ## Installation